SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 sometimes even creatures with the most benign appearance

-crevasses,jungle environments exist as their favored“hunting
+crevasses,jungle environments exist as their favored"hunting

 may have quite formidable powers when cornered.
 At first glance, the meek valdusians look to be nothing more than a